NTTLimitedRD/plumbery/README.md

 ## Features

+* 23 tutorials covering popular use cases -- DevOps is coming
 * Read fittings plan in YAML
 * Use cloud API to create the network infrastructure, and to build nodes
 * Bootstrap nodes with cloud-init configuration directives